 Do you harvest onions before they flower?

 Now you’re an expert in harvesting onions!
-And you know exactly how to handle them for immediate use, or prepare them for long-term storage.
+Plus you know exactly how to handle them for immediate use, or prepare them for long-term storage.
 Knowing when to pull onions will ensure you will have the largest, healthiest crop possible.

 More Posts About Harvesting

-- When And How To Harvest Potatoes
+- When & How To Harvest Potatoes

 - How To Harvest Chives & When To Pick Them

-- When And How To Harvest Tomatillos
+- When & How To Harvest Tomatillos

 Share your tips for harvesting onions in the comments below.